Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |9 kg to <30 kg

-- Bone marrow suppression: macrocytic anemia or neutropenia
+- Bone marrow suppression: macrocytosis with or without anemia, neutropenia

 - Nausea, vomiting, headache, insomnia, asthenia